ckeditor/ckeditor5/packages/ckeditor5-image/docs/features/images-inserting.md

 The {@link module:image/image~Image} plugin registers:

-* The {@link module:image/image/insertimagecommand~InsertImageCommand `'insertImage'` command} that accepts a source (e.g. a URL) of an image to insert.
+* The {@link module:image/image/insertimagecommand~InsertImageCommand `'insertImage'` command} that accepts a source (for example a URL) of an image to insert.

 The {@link module:image/imageupload~ImageUpload} plugin registers: